Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: Abstract

 \section{Abstract}

-A compatible \pom{} $f$ maps, in a translation invariant way, each point of a stationary point process $\Phi$ to some point of $\Phi$.
-It is fully determined by its associated \pomk{}, $g^f$, which gives the image of the origin by $f$.
-The initial question of this paper is whether there exist probability measures which are left invariant by the translation of $-g^f$.
-The \pomk{} probabilities of $\Phi$ are defined from the action of the semigroup of \pomk{} translations on the space of Palm probabilities, and more precisely from the compactification of the orbits of this semigroup action.
-If the \pomk{} probability is uniquely defined, and if it satisfies certain continuity properties, it then provides a solution to the initial question. \Pomk{} probabilities are shown to be a strict generalization of Palm probabilities: when the considered \pom{} $f$ is bijective, the \pomk{} probability of $\Phi$ boils down to the Palm probability of $\Phi$.
-When it is not bijective, there exist cases where the \pomk{} probability of $\Phi$ is absolutely continuous with respect to its Palm probability, but there also exist cases where it is singular with respect to the latter.
-A criterium of existence of the \pomk{} probabilities of a stationary point process is also provided.
+A compatible \pom{} $\f$ maps, in a translation invariant way, each point of a stationary point process $\Phi$ to some point of $\Phi$.
+It is fully determined by its associated \pomk{}, $\g$, which gives the image of the origin by $\f$.
+It was proved by J. Mecke that if $\f$ is bijective, then the Palm probability of $\Phi$ is left invariant by the translation of $-\g$.
+The initial question motivating this paper is the following generalization of this invariance result: in the non-bijective case, what probability measures on the set of counting measures are left invariant by the translation of $-\g$?
+The \pomk{}-probabilities of $\Phi$ are defined from the action of the semigroup of \pomk{} translations on the space of Palm probabilities, and more precisely from the compactification of the orbits of this semigroup action.
+If the \pomk{}-probability exists, is uniquely defined, and if it satisfies certain continuity properties, it then provides a solution to this invariant measure problem. \Pomk{}-probabilities are objects of independent interest.
+They are shown to be a strict generalization of Palm probabilities: when $\f$ is bijective, the \pomk{}-probability of $\Phi$ boils down to the Palm probability of $\Phi$.
+When it is not bijective, there exist cases where the \pomk{}-probability of $\Phi$ is singular with respect to its Palm probability.
+A tightness based criterion for the existence of the \pomk{}-probabilities of a stationary point process is given.
+An interpretation of the \pomk{}-probability as the conditional law of the point process given that the origin has $\f$-pre-images of all orders is also provided.
 The results are illustrated by a few examples.